Profunctor Optics, a Categorical Update: Examples of optics

 \end{proof}

-\begin{remark} In functional programming, we implicitly restrict to the case where \(\V\) is a cartesian category, and we curry this description to obtain the usual representation of setters as a single \mintinline[breaklines]{haskell}{over} function. \begin{spec} over :: (a -> b) -> s -> t \end{spec} \end{remark}
+\begin{remark} In functional programming, we implicitly restrict to the case where \(\V\) is a cartesian category, and we curry this description to obtain the usual representation of setters as a single \texttt{over} function. \end{remark}